reddyashok93/snowflake/README.md

 ·        What is my current monthly cost?
 ·        How is my cost tracking for the year?
 ·        Where are the credits being consumed (warehouse, times of day, day of week)?
-No alt text provided for this image
-Query Performance
-The Query performance page takes a looks at how queries are being used in Snowflake.
-This is an important Users using this dashboard will understand

 ·        What Queries are taking the longest?